selfjustice

 Conferences

 A conference in family law is a formal court appearance before a judge where procedural orders can be made, but typically no substantive orders are made unless agreed upon by both parties.
 It is a step in the process that allows for the issues to be discussed and for the judge to offer an opinion.
 The judge will also give directions on the next steps.
-There are different types of conferences, including case conferences, settlement conferences, and trial management conferences, each serving specific purposes to help move the case toward resolution efficiently.
+Rule 17 provides for 3 types of conferences: case conferences, settlement conferences, and trial management conferences, each serving specific purposes to help move the case toward resolution efficiently.

 What happens at conferences?